near/discovery-docs/docs/discovery/widgets/typeahead.md

 ## Description

-The `TypeAhead` component provides a typeahead input field for selecting an option from a list of choices.
-This component is imported from the `react-bootstrap-typeahead` package and more information about the component can be found [here](https://github.com/ericgio/react-bootstrap-typeahead).
+The `TypeAhead` component provides a type-ahead input field for selecting an option from a list of choices.
+This component is imported from the `react-bootstrap-typeahead` package; more information about the component can be found [here](https://github.com/ericgio/react-bootstrap-typeahead).

 ## Example